LEADING OFF: All-Star Futures Game at Dodger Stadium

 Dylan Bundy and the Minnesota Twins aim to extend their AL Central lead when they host the White Sox at Target Field.

-Bundy (5-4, 4.68 ERA) is trying to regain his form after winning his first three starts of the season.
+Bundy (5-4, 4.68 ERA) is trying to regain his form after winning his first three start of the season.
 He’s won just two of his last 13 outings.

 Lance Lynn (1-2, 6.97) was tagged by Cleveland for a season-high eight runs in four innings in his last start.